farookisonfire/tribal/README.md

 * Creat a production build and deploy the UI.

 My workflow consisted of the following:
-* File issue, and when relevent, include Motivation, Implementation Details, and Task List.
+* File an issue, and when relevent, include Motivation, Implementation Details, and Task List.
 * Create a local branch, and begin writing code to fulfill issue requirements.
 * Write unit-tests.
 * Push Branch
-* Run CI-check and merge.
+* Run CI-check, merge, close issue.

+Project Architecture
+* The src code can be found in the /src directory.
+* I have organized my front-end code by feature, in /src/features.
+* I have a single Container (Smart) Component, that is connected to the Redux store.
+This component is called UserListPage, and it functions as the parent of the other feature-based components.
+* I have abstracted some of the application logic required in UserListPage, into userListPageHelpers.js.
+* I have implemented stateless functional components wherever else possible.

 Completed Features
 * User can view a list of users.